YOLO anonymous questions app became the #1 app in Apple Store in 2018. However, until today the app still remains popular among Snapchat users.

 The anonymous messaging app can be a source of sending hate messages and insensitive replies to users.

 Common Sense Media has given this app a one-star rating.
 It has warned parents to not use this app

-Anonymous messaging apps like Yolo is known to be a ground for bullying.
+Yolo anonymous questions apps like this are known to be a ground for bullying.

-There is no doubt that apps like Yolo can facilitate such behavior since users can hide behind the screen and not be accountable for their actions.
+There is no doubt that apps like this can facilitate such behavior since users can hide behind the screen and not be accountable for their actions.

 Users have reported being harassed on this app.
 Despite reporting it to the app, no action was taken to stop the harasser from messaging the user.

-Popshow the developers of YOLO did not know the app would be a success.
+Popshow the developers of this app did not know the app would be a success.
 In an interview with TechCrunch they stated that :

 “It was not supposed to be a success.
 It was just for us to learn” Henrion tells me in his first interview about his startup.
 “Let’s just put it on the App Store and see how people behave.
 It went 100% viral.
 It’s crazy.
 Even we didn’t believe our eyes when we saw that [it went to #1].”

 The developers may not have thought about the consequences of anonymous messaging apps like this on teens.
 Hence, we will have to see how this app is being used by that age group.